Creating sustainable packaging

 5. 5

-Driving sustainability with good packaging design
+Driving sustainability with packaging design

 Well-designed packaging reduces environmental impact throughout the value chain.
 Well-designed packaging means packaging that: is fit for purpose; saves resources; streamlines transportation, storage and shelving; and is easy to recycle or reuse.